Mr-Xlad-Sacramento/TeleGenisys/README.md

 <b>Suggestion: It is better to add delay above 5 sec And never over use any number.</b>

-* First of all download the script from here
+* First of all download the script <a href="https://github.com/SuperAbhishek/TeleGenisys/archive/refs/heads/main.zip">from here</a>

 * Install Requirements `pip install -r requirements.txt`